Disadvantaged Pupils / Pupil Premium - Ideas Exchange

 Emily works for the Wokingham Borough Council school improvement team, with a focus on 'diminishing differences' for vulnerable pupils.
 Improving outcomes for disadvantaged students is one of the key priorities for the Local Authority and for schools in the borough.
 Emily has learnt much about the 'diminishing the differences' agenda through her work with schools which includes support for pupil premium leaders, conducting pupil premium reviews, and facilitating CPD.
 During the last academic year she was part of an HMI-led working group focussing on disadvantaged learners.

 Mary Davies (Executive Head of Maiden Erlegh School and NLE)

-In 2015 and 2016, Maiden Erlegh was a Key Stage 4 finalist in the Department for Education’s Pupil Premium awards, winning the South East Region’s group for the school which most effectively used the pupil premium to improve the life chances of disadvantaged pupils.
+Maiden Erlegh was a Key Stage 4 finalist in the Department for Education’s Pupil Premium awards for the past two years.
+They were the South East Regional winners for the school which most effectively used the pupil premium to improve the life chances of disadvantaged pupils.